 As we mentioned economy was progressing almost during whole Han period.
 Only by the ends of two dynasty periods there were big declines.
 Currency was stable, Iron tools and weapons were widely and serially produced.
 Also salt was produced on high scale Taxation of land and businesses was common.
 Later in Han period state took iron and salt industry in its hands in order to take more income while agriculture stayed in private hands.
 Silk Road was main achievement of economy of Han dynasty.
 This road connected China with Central Asian States, Bactria, India, Persia, Middle East, Roman Empire and North Africa.
 China was selling silk, iron, salt, spices and jade.
 Via Silk Caravans to China were coming various commodities such as wares made from glass from Roman Empire but also cultural influence was entering China about which we will speak later.
 This was main door between Chinese and European civilization.
 Silk Road shows real openness of Chinese Empire for trade and cultural exchange.
 It was first time in Europe that they had direct contact with China and its silk.
 This brought big profit to China and big satisfaction to other merchants with silk.
 Also other merchants got chance to travel via these routes and sell their commodities.
 Taxes on foreign merchants brought further rise in Chinese economy.
 Silk road was whole system of routes that were secured by armies of the areas where it was passing because barbaric tribes or bands could often attack caravans and rob them.
 Government put monopoly on salt and iron and employed succcessful industrials as top managers since it wanted to prevent them from earning too much.

 Science and technologies were widely developing during Han dynasty.
 One of most notable discoveries is seismometer which was very useful since earthquakes were quite common.
 Approximation of value pi was also done.
 Waterwheel and water clocks were widely used too.
 Some kind of paper was discovered.
-Calendar appears too and also musical theories.
+Calendars became even more accurate.
+Musical theories appeared too.
 Canals were provided with dams in order to regulate water flow.
 Astronomy was very developed and stars and comets were recorder frequently.
 There were suggestions that earth is egg shaped and that around earth is large celestial sphere.
 Such views were much more advanced than any other during that time in world and only could be comparable to ancient Greeks.
 Further big discoveries continued to progress during Tang and Song dynasties.

 Construction was widespread and most used materials were stone and timber.
 City walls, watchtowers, palaces and houses were widely built.
 Also many long roads and wooden bridges were built.